dr-lizhiwei/GF1_WHU/README.md

 **Introduction**

-  This validation datasets which includes 108 GF-1 Wide Field of View (WFV) level-2A scenes and its reference cloud and cloud shadow masks.
+The SENDIMAGE Lab. of Wuhan University released this validation datasets which includes 108 GF-1 Wide Field of View (WFV) level-2A scenes and its reference cloud and cloud shadow masks.
 The datasets were used for evaluating the performance of [the MFC algorithm](http://sendimage.whu.edu.cn/en/mfc/) which is proposed for cloud and cloud shadow detection in GF-1 WFV imagery.
 The globally distributed validation images were acquired from May 2013 to August 2016.
 The reference masks were obtained by manually drawing cloud/cloud shadow borders after visual inspection by experienced users.

 The scenes are provided in .tar.gz format, and the masks in .tif fromat in which each DN value denotes:

 |**Value**|**Class**|
 | :-: | :-: |